amcharts/export/README.md

 }
 ```

-If you need to filter the drawn elements you can pass the `reviver` method in your global configuration or pass it to the `capture` method if you export manually.
-To hide e.G. all free labels you can simply do so like following:
+If you need to filter the drawn elements, you can pass the `reviver` method in
+your global configuration, or pass it to the `capture` method if you export
+manually.
+For example, to hide all free labels you can simply do something like
+the following:

 ```
 "export": {
   "menu": ["PNG"],